 - Rail shipping: Shipping by train is relatively reliable, efficient, and more environmentally friendly.
 Railroads are less susceptible to traffic delays on road networks and least affected by weather conditions.
 Although, despite its many advantages and lower cost, it is slower than truck and air freight, often requiring multiple transfers throughout the shipment process.

-- Truck shipping: According to the American Trucking Association, 72% of the nation’s freight travels by road.
-Trucking offers bulk, TL, and LTL transport, providing greater versatility.
+- Truck shipping: According to the American Trucking Association, 72% of the nation's freight travels by road.
+Trucking offers bulk, FTL, and LTL transport, providing greater versatility.
 Another unmatched benefit is door-to-door service delivering freight to its final destination.
 Road transport is best for shipping machines to and from remote areas not connected by rail, air, or water transport.

-Machinery Shipping Preparation: The Main Steps
+Machinery Shipping Preparation: the Main Steps

-1. Gather Accurate Information
+1. Gather Accurate Information about the Package

 Understanding heavy machinery shipping details will help you select the right mode, freight carrier, accurate pricing, and avoid unwanted charges and fees due to careless guesstimating.